 There might come a time when you’ll need to store some of your furniture from your home or business.
-When that time comes – whether it’s because you need to downsize, move or declutter – renting or leasing one or more on-site portable storage units is a great, cost-effective option!
+When that time comes – whether it’s because you need to downsize, move or declutter – renting or leasing one or more on-site portable storage units from A.B.
+Richards is a great, cost-effective option!

 Keeping Wood Furniture in a Storage Unit